venkys-io/Code-Blogs/Backtracking/Hard/NQueen/README.md

 #  Python program for NQeens

 # Function to take user input
+#In the First Step we used **‘getBoard’** function initializes the chessboard as a 2D list of zeros with dimensions ‘n x n’.
 def getBoard(n):
     result=[]
     board=[[0 for i in range(n)] for j in range(n)]